zhangjinshui-nerveee/nerveee_old/content/project/SuperConductor_Tech_Camp/index.md

 #   Otherwise, set `slides = ""`.
 slides: example
 ---
-> Thanks for the guidance from Pro.
-Xin Ying and support from Chinese Society for Electrical Engineering.
+> Thanks for the guidance of Pro.
+Xin Ying and financial support of *Chinese Society for Electrical Engineering*.
 # Background
-We organized an visiting activity for all students who registered for the camp.
-During this visit, we arranged several equipment based on superconducting technology.
+We organized a visiting activity for all students who registered for the camp.
+They visited the exhibition hall, where the superconductor equipments were displayed.
+As a leader, I was in charge of organizing this activity and giving them the first lecture that elaborated the Meissner Effect.
 # Equipment Display
 ## Magnet suspension
 <img src = "basic_Meissner_effect .jpg ">

-## Obervation of Meissner Effect through Measuring the Force
+## Oberving Meissner Effect through Measuring Force
 <img src = "force_measurement.jpg ">

 ## Mobius strip
 <img src = "Moumlbius_band.jpg">
+No beginning, no ending.

 ## Roller Coaster
 <img src = "Roller_coaster.jpg ">
+Reach the same height as beginning, almost.

 ## Maglev vehicle
 <img src = " superconductor_car.jpg ">
+Really expensive.
+We picked several lucky students to have a try, it fell out and broke.
+Luckily, we had a back-up car.

-# Easter egg
+# Live pictures
 ## Liquid Nitrogen
 <img src = "liquid_nitrogen.jpg">
-We really had great fun of those liquids.
-It's amazing taht you will be fine if you pour it on your hand......
+We really had great fun of this amazing liquid.
+It's a 'wow' moment when you pour it on your hand, and find no damage at all.

 ## Having a discussion
 <img src = "Discussion.jpg">
+We are actually discussing what we would eat for lunch...

 ## Presenting an Introduction
 <img src = "introduction.jpg">